serbantica/PROJECT_TEMPLATE_TO_FORK/README.md

 A modern Python project template for rapid development setup.

+## � If You Haven't Forked Yet

+If you're viewing this on the original repository and haven't forked yet:

+1. **Fork this repository** with your desired name:
+   - Click the "Fork" button on GitHub
+   - Rename it to something like `Project_Template` or anything that suits you
+   - This will create your own copy of the template

-## 🎉 Welcome to Your Forked Repository!
+## �🎉 Welcome to Your Forked Repository!

 You've successfully forked this project template!
 This repository is now ready to be transformed into your own custom project.